awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-s3.md

 1. Set **Content Handling** to `Passthrough` in the integration request \(for upload\) and in a integration response \(for download\)\.
 Make sure that no mapping template is defined for the affected content type\.
 For more information, see [Integration Passthrough Behaviors](integration-passthrough-behaviors.md) and [Select VTL Mapping Templates](request-response-data-mappings.md#transforming-request-response-body)\.

 The payload size limit is 10 MB\.
-See [API Gateway Limits for Configuring and Running an API](limits.md#api-gateway-execution-service-limits-table)\.
+See [API Gateway Limits for Configuring and Running a REST API](limits.md#api-gateway-execution-service-limits-table)\.

 Make sure that files on Amazon S3 have the correct content types added as the files' metadata\.
 For streamable media content, `Content-Disposition:inline` may also need to be added to the metadata\.